 The software includes ODI drivers for server and DOS and OS/2 client environments, mirrored-server link (MSL) drivers for operation under NetWare SFT III, and SNMP network management software for remote management of your adapter.

-The MSL driver can be configured using custom parameters (described in this chapter).
+The MSL driver can be configured using custom parameters (see the Using Custom Parameters for NetWare SFT III section in this chapter).

 Installing Netware Drivers

 To install a NetWare driver: